 A shopping mall trying to understand purchasing and spend habits of the shoppers is an example of this type of study.
 This is where the researcher is planted in an already group of participants and the researcher can plant thoughts or ideas or coerce participants to speak up.

 To better understand qualitative observation, below are 2 examples:

 1. Qualitative observation is called intensive.
 An example is – A vacation rental owner wanted to understand why there were diminishing guest visits, very few repeat guests and negligible referrals.
 An online community of the vacation rental home were interviewed to understand their holiday and stay habits and preferences.
 At the end of the interview, it was realized that the reason for non-repeat visits and no referrals was that the home didn’t contain a washer dryer, it was far from downtown and getting necessities was tough and the home wasn’t pet friendly.

-2. Another example of this is a an investment firm where the objective of the study was to understand the investment trends of customers with specific fund managers.
+2. Another example of this is a an investment firm where the objective of the study was to understand the investment trends of customer orientations with specific fund managers.
 Some fund managers even though had better results and impressive portfolios were the least picked or had very high retention amongst clients.
 An online sample of the investment firm was called upon for in-depth focus groups.
-After days of data collection and analysis, it was found out that the fund managers who were really good at portfolio management were terrible in client management.
+After days of qualitative data collection and analysis, it was found out that the fund managers who were really good at portfolio management were terrible in client management.
 They did not explain the funds to their customers or ignored recommendations of their customers on other funds.
 They also chose not to communicate with their direct customers and maintained stoic silence for the review process.